aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

  - Set the CloudFormation stack parameter ```DeploymentMode``` to "Prod"

 **3. Upload document base files to S3** – After the stack is complete, drop sample document base files into the S3 bucket created by the stack and wait several minutes for file indexing in OpenSearch to complete.
-You can monitor the progress of indexing by monitoring the CloudWatch logs for the lambda function ```chatbot_prod_lambda_index```.
+You can monitor the progress of indexing by monitoring the CloudWatch logs for the lambda function ```chatbot_prod_lambda_index```, or by monitoring in the web user interface using the document index status page desribed [here](#Document-index-status-feature).

 **4. Locate the URL of the ALB for the ECS service in the ECS console.**  Open the URL in a browser on port 8501 to open the web user interface and ask questions.

-## Development and testing deployment

-The development and testing deployment provides the ability to see the code running in a SageMaker Studio environment to understand how it works, try modifications and see the results in real time.
-After confirming the changes work as expected, files in the ```/containers``` folder of the code repository can be updated for building container images in the production-like deployment outlined in the section above.

-Container build is not required for the development and testing deployment.

-### To deploy for development and testing, the following steps are required:
-**1. Create the CloudFormation stack located in the ```/cloudformation``` folder in the code repository.**

- - Name the stack ```chatbot-demo```.

- - Set the CloudFormation stack parameter ```DeploymentMode``` to "DevTest"

- - It will take 20-30 minutes for the stack to complete.

-**3. Create the SageMaker domain** – After the stack is complete, run the script ```create_sagemaker_domain.sh``` in the ```/sagemaker_studio``` folder of the code repository to create a SageMaker domain.
-CloudShell in the AWS console is a useful tool to run such a command.

-**4. Create a user in the SageMaker domain** – After the SageMaker domain is created, use the console to create a user in the domain and launch SageMaker Studio.

-**5. Copy the SageMaker files from the code repository to Studio** – After Studio launches, copy the files from the ```/sagemaker_studio/notebooks``` folder of the code repository into the root folder in SageMaker Studio.

-**6. Provide document base files** – Drop sample document base files into the S3 bucket created by the stack.

-**7. Run notebooks in Studio** – Run notebooks 1 and 2 to create and populate the OpenSearch indices.
-Optionally, run notebook 3 to present questions and get responses.
-Follow the instructions and prerequisites in each notebook.

-**8. Ask questions in the user interface** – To use the user interface within the Studio environment in single-user mode, follow the instructions in notebook 4.

 ## Tunable parameters